 An employer may not require an employee or applicant for employment to pay the cost of a medical examination or the cost of furnishing any records of such examination as a condition of employment.
 Montana Stat.
 39-2-301

 Notice of Wage Reduction

 An employer must, on written demand, prior to the commencing of work, notify each employee as to the rate of wages to be paid.
-Such notification must be in writing to each employee or by posting of notice in a conspicuous place.
+Such notification must be in writing to each employee or by posting of a notice in a conspicuous place.
 Montana Stat.
 39-3-203

 Statement of Wages (Pay Stub)

 An employer must, when paying wages, give to employees an itemized statement setting forth moneys deducted because of state and federal income taxes, social security, or any other deductions together with the amount of each deduction.
 If the employee’s wages do not have any deductions, the employer must provide a statement that there were no deductions.
 Montana Stat.
 39-3-101